Obama commutes Puerto Rican nationalist's sentence

 Multiple groups, including the Congressional Hispanic Caucus, the Congressional Black Caucus and other elected officials lobbied the Obama administration for López Rivera's release.

-Melissa Mark Viverito, the New York City Council Speaker Speaker who was among the politicians who advocated for López Rivera's release told CNN affiliate NY1 that the day was historic.
+Melissa Mark-Viverito, the New York City Council speaker who was among the politicians who advocated for López Rivera's release, told CNN affiliate NY1 that the day was historic.

-Mark Viverito said López Rivera's imprisonment for an "unjust number of years" was based solely on his political beliefs.
+Mark-Viverito said López Rivera's imprisonment for an "unjust number of years" was based solely on his political beliefs.

 "He is a political prisoner," she added.